ishitamed19/SakhiTracker/README.md

   6. We should fetch user's health/activity logs from her smartphone (with due permission) using Apple's HealthKit or Google Fit API
   7. Add medicine reminder (we already have the calendar; so we need to add the ability to log what medicines are needed to be consumed on what day and in what doses)
   8. Send push-notifications to remind user about maintaing exercise streak, about possible upcoming menstrual cycle (based on previous estimated cycle length), as well as, for medicines.

-## Using this App :

-1. To run the Sakhi App in your local browser:
-2. Clone this repository
-3. Open terminal and go this project's directory
-4. Run `npm install`
-5. Run `npm run start`